 - a) Rezones are encouraged to be in the form of a PUD.
 There shall be no minimum, acreage limitation for such Planned Unit Developments except all requests for rezoning must meet the requirements for rezoning in the Land Development Code.
 The petition is for a Mixed Use Planned Unit Development. - b) Amount, type, and location of existing zoned commercial land, and developed commercial uses, both within the Mixed Use Activity Center (MUAC), and within two (2) road miles of the MUAC.
 Project is located in the southeast quadrant of Immokalee Rd. and Collier Blvd.
-There are zoned and developed commercial uses within the boundaries of Activity Center (AC) #3, which is within 1 mile of the subject property along the Immokalee corridor.
-Approximately 2 miles to the west of the subject property in the southeast quadrant of Immokalee Road and Logan Blvd., there is a proposal for a 100,000 sq. ft. shopping center.
+There are zoned and developed commercial uses within the boundaries of Activity Center (AC) #3.
+Approximately 2 miles to the west of the subject property in the southeast quadrant of Immokalee Road and Logan Blvd., there is an approved development for a 100,000 sq. ft. shopping center, which is presently under construction.
 There are no commercial uses located east of the subject property within 2 miles.
+Approximately two miles to the south, in the northwest quadrant of Collier Blvd. and Vanderbilt Beach Road, there is commercial zoning and development (shopping center).
 The applicant provided a chart (Exhibit '3' Evaluation Criteria) breaking down the commercial development within 2 miles. - c) Market demand and service area for the proposed commercial land uses to be used as a guide to explore the feasibility of the requested land uses.
 The site is located at a major road intersection which provides arterial road access to the site for both north/south and east/west traffic volumes.
 A large volume of the vehicle trips can be captured as pass-by trips.
 There are numerous residential communities located in the surrounding area with several thousand residents, which can be served by the commercial development. - d) Existing patterns of land use within the Mixed Use Activity Center and within two (2) radial miles.
 Current patterns of land use within the MUAC #3 include commercial, preserve and undeveloped land; approved land uses include commercial, preserve, mixed use and residential uses.
 The patterns of land uses within 2 miles of the MUAC #3 include predominantly residential uses with a few commercial and agricultural uses scattered throughout. - e) Adequacy of infrastructure capacity, particularly roads.
 The applicant stated the site has access to water, sewer, and other public services which have capacity to serve the proposed development.
 The application included a Collier County Utility Dedication Statement, that stated that the developer agrees to dedicate the water distribution and sewage collection facilities within the project area to Collier County Utilities and to dedicate the appropriate utility easements for serving the water and sewer system.
 The Traffic Impact Study states, "There is adequate and sufficient roadway capacity to accommodate the proposed development without adversely affecting adjacent roadway network level of service." - f) Compatibility of the proposed development with, and adequacy of buffering for, adjoining properties.
 Comprehensive Planning Staff defers to Zoning Services Staff for compatibility review. - g) Natural or man-made constraints.
-There are no man-made or natural constraints that prohibit development of the site as a MPUD. - h) Rezoning criteria identified in the Land Development Code.
+There are no man-made or natural constraints that prohibit development of the site as currently zoned (A, Rural Agricultural). - h) Rezoning criteria identified in the Land Development Code.
 Comprehensive Planning Staff defers to the Zoning Services Section for this analysis.